-Topological collections are a weakened version of the notion of topological chain developed in algebraic topology [42].
-They were introduced in [23] to describe arbitrary complex spatial structures that appear in biological systems [24], and other dynamical systems with a time varying structure [17, 28].
-From the point of view of computer science, topological collections are reminiscent of data-fields, studied e.g. by B. Lisper [31].
-Data-fields are a generalization of the "array" data structure, in which the set of indices is extended to finite subsets of \mathbb{Z}^n (see also [19]).
+Topological collections are a weakened version of the notion of topological chain developed in algebraic topology [43].
+They were introduced in [24] to describe arbitrary complex spatial structures that appear in biological systems [25], and other dynamical systems with a time varying structure [18, 29].
+From the viewpoint of computer science, topological collections are reminiscent of data-fields, studied e.g. by B. Lisper [32].
+Data-fields are a generalization of the "array" data structure, in which the set of indices is extended to finite subsets of \mathbb{Z}^n (see also [20]).
 With topological collections, in contrast, the underlying space is arbitrary.
 In fact, the type of a topological collection is determined by the chosen ACC.

-Graphs are a particularly important class of ACCs in MGS since it has been showed in [22] how customary data structures (sets, lists, vectors, trees) can be seen as graph-based topological collections: the elements in a data structure are the quantities assigned by the collection to the nodes of a graph; the incidence relationship correspond to the edges of the graph and allows the usual data traversal.
+Graphs are a particularly important class of ACCs in MGS since it has been showed in [23] how customary data structures (sets, lists, vectors, trees) can be seen as graph-based topological collections: the elements in a data structure are the quantities assigned by the collection to the nodes of a graph; the incidence relationship correspond to the edges of the graph and allows the usual data traversal.

-In addition to scalar values (such as symbols, booleans, integers, floats, strings, or lambda-expressions), the current implementation of MGS allows the programmer to handle several types of collections.
+In addition to scalar values (such as symbols, Booleans, integers, floats, strings, or lambda-expressions), the current implementation of MGS allows the programmer to handle several types of collections.
 The elements in a collection can be any type of values, including collections, thus achieving complex objects in the sense of [7].
 Through examples, we informally sketch out in the next sections the collection types that we use.